Install UCP for productionEstimated reading time: 5 minutes

 Now that UCP is installed, you need to license it.
-To use UCP you are required to have a Docker EE standard or advanced subscription, or you can test the platform with a free trial license.
+To use UCP you are required to have a Docker Enterprise standard or advanced subscription, or you can test the platform with a free trial license.

 Go to Docker Hub to get a free trial license.